 Keith Sharp obtained his Bachelor of Music degree in 1984 and subsequently landed the position of string educator in the Gap region of Brisbane, Australia.
 He has since been teaching in that same region.
 In 1995, he furthered his education by completing a postgraduate diploma in education.
 Throughout his teaching career, Keith has produced exceptional string programs and ensembles and has pursued his passion for composition.
 His beautifully crafted and imaginative works are highly sought after throughout Australia and have recently gained popularity among teachers in the United States, Great Britain, and Germany.
 Keith is also actively involved as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is an award-winning string educator and composer in Brisbane, Australia.
-He received his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
-Keith is also involved in the music education community as a clinician, guest conductor, and lecturer.
+Keith Sharp earned his Bachelor of Music in 1984 and is a string educator in Brisbane, Australia.
+He completed a postgraduate diploma in education in 1995.
+Keith has produced award-winning ensembles and compositions popular in Australia, the USA, the UK, and Germany.
+He is also active as a clinician, guest conductor, and lecturer.

-Keith Sharp earned a Bachelor of Music degree in 1984.
-He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
-His works are popular in Australia and internationally.
-Keith is also a clinician, guest conductor, and guest lecturer.
+Keith Sharp is a Brisbane-based string educator and composer with a Bachelor of Music degree and a post-graduate diploma in education.
+He has produced award-winning string programs and ensembles, and his works are popular in Australia and abroad.
+Keith is also active as a clinician, guest conductor, and lecturer.

 This piece, titled "Arianna," is openly romantic and expressive in its theme.
 It features an energetic introduction with a commanding cello/bass subject and a lyrical theme presented by the first violins.
 The composition invites the string ensemble to explore phrasing and balance in a bel canto setting.
 It also includes a foreboding middle section with a haunting B minor melody.
 The composition concludes with diminishing lines that may feature solos or front desks, bringing the listener and player satisfaction.